MasterAir/Corndel-DE-workshop-01-Learner/README.md

 1. Keep your camera on in the breakout room.
 2. Introduce yourself to anyone in the room you have not met before.
 3. Start each exercise by discussing any questions marked with "❓".
 4. For each activity, one person can screen share and everyone else can follow along.
-Then, switch to someone else screen sharing completing the next activity.
+Then, switch to someone else screen sharing to complete the next activity.
 5. Share your progress and ask for help when needed.
 6. Embrace a growth mindset and understand that it's normal to not know everything.
-7. Use online resources, chatbots, or ask for help from your peers and PDE as you go along.
+7. Use online resources and chatbots, or ask for help from your peers and PDE as you go along.
-8. Be a good breakout room participant by contributing and staying positive
+8. Be a good breakout room participant by contributing and staying positive.
 9. Encourage everyone's participation.
 10. Respect others' opinions and viewpoints.